 The true/raw carbon surface of our sticks can be cleaned with any regular cleaner or simply with a robust cloth.

 Of all materials, silver has the most beautiful and brightest shine, but only when it is not tarnished.
-To restore its shine, you may use a regular silver polish cloth designed for for silver jewellery.
+To restore its shine, you may use a regular silver polish cloth designed for silver jewelery.

 Cleaning the Hair

 The reason for a loss in grip of the bow hair is usually dirty rosin.
 This can be washed out with alcohol.
 For a thorough cleaning we pour alcohol over the hair or wet a paper towel with alcohol and wipe the hair with this.
 This process is repeated until all the residual rosin is removed.
 Then we blot the hair with dry paper towel and let is rest for several hours until it is completely dry.
 Now we comb the hair thoroughly to separate all hairs.
 Finally a little fresh rosin is applied and it is ready to go.

 When about 5% of the hairs are broken the bows will need to be rehaired.
 Please check with the repair shop to make sure they own the Arcus hair gauge to make sure they will put the correct amount of hair on the bow.
 A “regular” rehair would be to thin/weak for an Arcus bow.

-Since 2014 years we have been engraving the ideal hair thickness on every stick.
+Since the year 2014 we have been engraving the ideal hair thickness on every stick.

 If your bow does not have this engraving you may return the bow to us to check its stiffness and to determine the ideal hair thickness.
 Otherwise we recommend you follow this table:

 The ideal hair thickness depends on the elasticity and curve of the bow but you can also modify the hair thickness to match the play and feel of the bow to your demands.
-A thicker hank will provides a softer feel and make the bow less bouncy.
+A thicker hank will provide a softer feel and make the bow less bouncy.
 A thinner hank will improve the bounce, provides a “tighter” feel with increased agility.